Introduction

 Supplements:

-You don’t need a “supplement,” but a water bottle with numbers can help you keep track of how much water you drink.
-For personalized tips on staying hydrated, you should always talk to your doctor or nurse.
+You don’t need a “supplement,” but a water bottle with numbers can help you track how much water you drink.
+You should always talk to your doctor or nurse for personalized tips on staying hydrated.

 Probiotics: Gut Health Guardian

-Beneficial bacteria called probiotics are essential for keeping your gut healthy, boosting your immune system, and making digestion and food absorption better.
-They are necessary for women who are nursing because they can be passed on to the baby through breast milk.
+Beneficial bacteria called probiotics are essential for keeping your gut healthy, boosting your immune system, and improving digestion and food absorption.
+They are necessary for nursing women because breast milk can pass them on to the baby.
 This could help set the gut flora and boost the baby’s immune system.

 Digestion and Immunity: